ElemeFE/element/examples/docs/en-us/icon.md

 ## Icon

-Provide a common icon list.
+Element provides a set of common icons.

-### How to use
+### Basic usage

-You can use it by setting class name to `el-icon-iconName`. e.g.:
+Just assign the class name to `el-icon-iconName`.

 :::demo